asconix/rfcs/rfcs/0057-secrets-for-services.md

 Core concepts and terminology:

-* *Secrets store*: a secure file-system based location, in this document `/etc/secrets`, only accessible to root
+* *Secrets store*: a secure file-system based location, in this document `/etc/secrets`, only accessible by root
 * A *fetcher* function: a function whose task it is to resolve the secret identifier, retrieve the secret and place it in the service process' private namespace within /tmp name